 Functionally, the Allegro has a minute repeater with cathedral gongs, GMT, big date, small seconds and day/night indicator.
 Visually, the case measures 45 mm in diameter by 14 mm thick and comes in titanium with either red or white gold accents.

-A smoked sapphire dial reveals the striking mechanism, which consists of extra-long Cathedral gongs that produce a deeper sound that traditional gongs, a design that has been patented.
+A smoked sapphire dial reveals the striking mechanism, which consists of extra-long Cathedral gongs that produce a deeper sound than traditional gongs, a design that has been patented.
 Uniquely, the repeater gongs are powered by the same mainspring barrel that drives the escapement and going train, as opposed to a two-barrel configuration.
 The power reserve is 60-hours.
 And the date and GMT functions are controlled by pushers, and the former is the subject of a patent.
 A third patent was issued for the fine adjustment mechanism for the balance wheel.

 Water-resistance is 30 meters.
 Comes with a black leather strap with anthracite threading.
 Each version is limited to 20 pieces and will retail for approximately $250,000.